 (4) If a person has been ordered to pay a pecuniary penalty under the application law of another participating jurisdiction, the person is not liable to a pecuniary penalty under the Australian Consumer Law (WA) in respect of the same conduct.

-32. Offences against Australian Consumer Law (WA) to be crimes
+32. Offences against ACL (WA) are crimes

 A person who commits an offence against the Australian Consumer Law (WA) is guilty of a crime.